Fertilisation: The sperm aster and zygote centrosomes

 Shortly after the sperm fuse with the egg, the two sperm centrioles form the embryo first centrosome and microtubule aster.
 The sperm centriole, found near the male pronucleus, recruit egg Pericentriolar material proteins forming the zygote first centrosome.
 This centrosome nucleates microtubules in the shape of stars called astral microtubules.
 The microtubules span the whole valium of the egg, allowing the egg pronucleus to use the cables to get to the male pronucleus.
 As the male and female pronuclei approach each other, the single centrosome split into two centrosomes located in the interphase between the pronuclei.
-Then the centrosome via the astral microtubules polarizes the genome inside the pronuclei.
+Then the centrosome via the astral microtubules polarises the genome inside the pronuclei.

 Parthenogenesis

 Organisms that normally reproduce sexually can also reproduce via parthenogenesis, wherein an unfertilised female gamete produces viable offspring.
 These offspring may be clones of the mother, or in some cases genetically differ from her but inherit only part of her DNA.
 Parthenogenesis occurs in many plants and animals and may be induced in others through a chemical or electrical stimulus to the egg cell.
 In 2004, Japanese researchers led by Tomohiro Kono succeeded after 457 attempts to merge the ova of two mice by blocking certain proteins that would normally prevent the possibility; the resulting embryo normally developed into a mouse.